Terutomo Yamazaki: Kickboxing career

 Televised kickboxing was a huge boom from 1965 to 1975 when it was broadcast on the four TV stations, TBS, Nippon Television, TV Asahi and TV Tokyo all over Japan.
 TV Asahi requested a player from Kyokushin in February, 1969, and Masutatsu Ōyama elected Yamazaki and Yoshiji Soeno to enter the competitions. Ōyama also founded a kickboxing gym called Kyokushin Gym where they practiced kickboxing about two months before entering the kickboxing competitions in April, 1969.
 Yamazaki fought in the lightweight or welterweight division at kickboxing.

 At the first competition, Soeno fought Kannanpai who was one of the strongest boxers of Muay Thai and had won over Tadashi Sawamura a half a year before their match.
 Soeno was defeated by Kannanpai, and the next match was Yamazaki and Kannanpai.
-Yamazaki gained a knock out win over Kannanpai with a right cross punch in the first round.
-Also one of the strongest boxers of Muai Thai with knockout wins over Sawamura was Samanso from Lumpinee-ranked boxers.
-Samanso got knocked downs sixteen times from Sawamura, but Yamazaki fought and also knocked out Samanso in the first round.
+Yamazaki gained a knockout win over Kannanpai with a right cross punch in the first round.
+He was also one of the strongest boxers of Muay Thai with knockout wins over Sawamura was Samanso from Lumpinee-ranked boxers.
+Samanso got knockdowns sixteen times from Sawamura, but Yamazaki fought and also knocked out Samanso in the first round.

-After these fights, Yamazaki wanted to learn Muay Thai because it is a strong and technical martial art.
+After these fights, Yamazaki wanted to learn Muay Thai because it was a strong and technical martial art.
 He was able to learn Muay Thai from the coach and the boxers at the matches.
 As his Muai Thai techniques improved, especially his front kick, roundhouse kick, elbow and knee (strike), he included these techniques in his karate training.

-The kickboxing promoters wanted to keep Yamazaki at kickboxing because Yamazaki was a strong and good-looking fighter, and he had been very popular.
+The kickboxing promoters wanted to keep Yamazaki at kickboxing because he was a strong and good-looking fighter, and he had been very popular.
 The promoters presented Yamazaki with good contract terms, but Yamazaki refused the offer, responding that he had never fought martial arts for the money.
-It was the life style of bushido that matters to his thinking.
+It was the lifestyle of bushido that mattered to his thinking.
 Many offers and persuasions came again and again, and finally he signed to participate in kickboxing matches.
 But TV Asahi stopped broadcasting kickboxing, and he returned to karate after only one year.
-He fought ten kickboxing matches with a record of eight knock out wins and two losses (two lost on a decision).
+He fought ten kickboxing matches with a record of eight knockout wins and two losses (both lost on a decision).